A Guide to Advantages and Disadvantages of Decentralization

 Source / Pros and cons of decentralization

-Decentralization, in loose terms, is the process of breaking down the powers that a central authority has and distributing them to the common masses.
+Decentralization is fundamentally about redistributing control from centralized authorities to individuals, effectively putting power back into the hands of the people.
 Imagine 70k people making decisions for 7 billion of us!
 Yes, we are probably looking at less than 1% making decisions and pushing narratives on behalf of over 99% of people today.
 Pretty ridiculous, right?
-But what really pushed us to make decentralization a gradual reality is down to common people realizing how centralized/legacy institutions, which are often considered sacred, repeatedly abused their power to gain resources and undue advantages from the public.
-Decentralization, in effect, wants to bring the power back to where it belongs – people.
+But what really made decentralization an unavoidable phenomenon today is down to common people realizing how influential institutions, which are often considered sacred, repeatedly abused their power to gain resources and undue advantages from the public.

 What are the Advantages and Disadvantages of Decentralization?